Seed Investment Criteria

 - The entrepreneur or team has deep knowledge of the market and/or customer

 - The team or entrepreneur has the ability to manage operations, people and finances

-- The leadership understands financial statements & tools like cashflow, budgets and the balance sheet.
+- The leadership understands financial what is narrative essay statements & tools like cashflow, budgets and the balance sheet.